translate/translate/docs/commands/pofilter_tests.rst

 doublespacing
 -------------

-checks for bad double-spaces by comparing to original
+Checks for bad double-spaces by comparing to original

 This will identify if you have [space][space] in when you don't have it in the original or it appears in the original but not in your translation.
 Some of